ml3m/netbrot/README.md

 ```

 The matrix is given as `[[ list of entries ], nx, ny]`, where each entry is
 a `[z.real, z.imag]` tuple.
+The entries are listed column by column.
+The upper
-The upper and lower corners of the rendering box
-are also given as `[x, y]` coordinates.
+and lower corners of the rendering box are also given as `[x, y]` coordinates.
 Using such a file, you can just run
 ```bash
 netbrot --color orbit data/exhibit-example-0.json
 ```